 Cronkite has unique ways of reaching students and building lasting relationships, taking on the persona of a scientist and playing his guitar during class to build enthusiasm.
 Though he is not an English Language Arts teacher, Cronkite has coached “Battle of the Books” teams at the library.
 He leads the school’s large Stampede Running Club and rewards students with special lunches for leadership and life skills, including responsibility, teamwork, respect, empathy and determination.
 Cronkite doesn’t shout, preferring to let students develop self-awareness and realize the benefits of positive behavior and participation, as well as the consequences if they don’t follow through.
-Cronkite was heavily involved in “Erase the Word,” a campaign to eliminate derogatory language aimed at students in Washington Woods’ cognitively impaired classroom.
+Cronkite was heavily involved in “Spread the Word to End the Word,” a campaign to eliminate derogatory language aimed at students in Washington Woods’ cognitively impaired classroom.
 Parents request Cronkite for their children, and students in advanced grades often check in with him and cite his influence on their successes.

 Technology plays a big part in Cronkite’s classroom.
 He wrote a successful grant to install a large Smart Board; students learn basic programming, use the Classroom Dojo app, and interact with each other via Google Classroom.
 A member of the Michigan Association of Computer Users in Learning, Cronkite helps his colleagues incorporate technology in their classrooms as well.
 He serves on the building leadership and district teacher leader teams, participates in the district’s math professional learning community, and mentors new teachers.

 Cronkite earned a bachelor’s in elementary education in 2006 from Western Michigan University and a master’s in K-12 administration in 2012 from Michigan State University.

 "We spend a lot of time in class intentionally building community.
 I want students to get the sense that we are not just people..." (read more)